-The master and develop branches form the base of any repository in Git.
-The master branch contains a version of the code that is in production, and the develop branch contains a version that is due to be released in an upcoming version.
-Execute the following commands in the command prompt to check out the master branch in your system.
+The main and develop branches form the base of any repository in Git.
+The main branch contains a version of the code that is in production, and the develop branch contains a version that is due to be released in an upcoming version.
+Execute the following commands in the command prompt to check out the main branch in your system.

-git checkout master git push -u origin master
+git checkout main git push -u origin main

 You will be prompted for username and password; enter them to proceed.
 Next, you will need to push the develop branch to a remote repository (i.e. from your system to sync with GitHub).
 Since the develop branch is only on your local machine, it has to be moved to a remote repository by executing the following commands.